Other recent blogs

 Ultimately, your goal is to define the user experience, test and evaluate design concepts, and analyze how your designs will inform behavior and affect the experience of the user.
 Remember: UX designers should always go back to business by taking the ideas and flows they generate and comparing them against initial user stories, company goals, and resources for the project—such as budgets and timelines.
 Then, designers can accurately identify the pros and cons of an idea and prioritize accordingly.

-During this phase you’ll also share your findings and present your ideas with client constituents such as product managers and VPs upfront to obtain their feedback.
+During this phase, you’ll also share your findings and present your ideas with client constituents such as product managers and VPs upfront to obtain their feedback.
 This prevents future confusion and ensures everyone is clear about decisions regarding what you’re building and why.

-“Don’t rush to start designing on your computer, using pen and paper (or tablet!) for your initial sketches will help you “free” your mind, gather cool ideas, and it is super quick and easy” - Tivix UX Designer
+“Don’t rush to start designing on your computer, using pen and paper (or tablet!) for your initial sketches will help you “free” your mind, gather cool ideas, and it is super quick and easy” - Kellton UX Designer

-Step 4: Design + test
+Step 4: Design

-Design at Tivix is a collaborative, iterative process of refinement when the product begins to take shape via low- or high-fidelity wire-framing and prototyping.
+Design at Kellton is a collaborative, iterative process of refinement when the product begins to take shape via low- or high-fidelity wire-framing and prototyping.
 Your goal in this phase is to explore the legitimacy of different design ideas, approaches, and solutions.

-Prototyping is a key part of this phase because it allows you to determine design patterns, elements of template pages, different framework options, and work with developers to test design functionality.
+Prototyping is a key part of this phase because it allows you to determine design patterns, elements of template pages, and different framework options, and work with developers to test design functionality.

 You can then bring the prototype to the real users, product and business managers, as well as technical experts for testing to gather feedback and, in turn, refine your designs.
-But, be warned: this phase can invite a lot of opinions and new ideas so and it’s easy to get lost from the original objectives.
+But, be warned: this phase can invite a lot of opinions and new ideas, so it’s easy to get lost from the original objectives.
 Remember who you’re building for and why!

-Step 5: Develop + implement
+Step 5: Develop

 Ideally, back-end functionality will seamlessly connect with UI design.
 Development and design teams work together during implementation to address potential changes needed and present a complete, functional experience ready for the marketplace.

-Step 6: Evaluate
+Step 6: Testing

 So, that’s the whole UX design process, right?